Anthony D'Esposito: U.S. House of Representatives

+Elections

-2022 campaign
+2022

 After winning the Republican 2022 primary election unopposed, D'Esposito faced former Hempstead town supervisor Laura Gillen in the general election.
 D'Esposito framed the race as a referendum on public safety and cost-of-living issues.

 D'Esposito defeated Gillen with 51.8% of the vote.
 Some analysts attributed his victory to gubernatorial candidate Lee Zeldin's political coattails.

+The New York Times reported that in a possible violation of House ethics rules, shortly after winning election D'Esposito had employed his longtime fiancée's daughter as special assistant.
+He also added a woman with whom he was having an affair to his office's payroll.
+Both employment contracts stopped shortly after his fiancée found out about D'Esposito's affair.

+2024

+D'Esposito ran for re-election in 2024.
+He was defeated by Democratic nominee Laura Gillen in a rematch of the 2022 election.

 Tenure

 In January 2023, D'Esposito became the first sitting Republican representative to call for Representative George Santos' resignation in the wake of revelations about Santos' false biographical statements.
-D'Esposito's office has reportedly aided with services for a number of Santos' neighboring 3rd district constituents, who cannot reach or refuse to work with Santos' office.
+D'Esposito's office has reportedly aided with services for a number of Santos' neighboring 3rd district constituents, who could not reach, or refused to work with, Santos' office.
 On March 7, 2023, D'Esposito introduced the No Fortune for Fraud Act, legislation that would alter House rules to prohibit members from being paid for their celebrity status if they are indicted for finance or fraud crimes; Santos, who is under investigation for fraud and check forgery in Brazil, is not directly named in the legislation, but D'Esposito said he was "an inspiration" for it.

 D'Esposito supported Kevin McCarthy in the 2023 Speaker of the House election.

+On October 26, 2023, he introduced a resolution to expel George Santos from the House of Representatives.

+D'Esposito was one of six Republicans to sign a bipartisan letter spearheaded by centrist House Representatives in which they pledged to respect the results of the 2024 presidential election.

+Committee assignments

+D'Esposito served on the following committees: